bemurphy/cinch-fortune/README.md

 Cinch-Fortune
 =============

-Plays back unix style fortunes to users, using the `fortune_gem`.
+Unix style fortunes to users for IRC.

 Installation
 ------------